thaumiel-modpacks/thaumiel-server/README.md

 ## Getting Started

-This project is not designed to be run without any configuration.
-Please make sure you've red through the entirety of `docker-compose.yml` and referenced it against the [image documentation](https://docker-minecraft-server.readthedocs.io/en/latest/) before trying to begin.
+This project is not designed to be run without any manual configuration.
+Please make sure you've read through the entirety of `docker-compose.yml` and referenced it against the [image documentation](https://docker-minecraft-server.readthedocs.io/en/latest/) before trying to begin.

 ### Prerequisites